 Heat is a problem of most flat reflective surfaces, including wood decking, but composite decking heats up faster and transfers that heat to your skin quicker.

-There are ways to cool a deck downOpens in a new tab. to make it more enjoyable even during a heatwave, but be warned.
+There are ways to cool a deck down to make it more enjoyable even during a heatwave, but be warned.
 Composite decking will get hot.

 Walk with care.